opatel15/CS163-Projects-2024Fall/_posts/2024-12-12-team27-medical-image-segmentation.md

 ### Code Implementation

-Below is a basic implementation of the UNet++ architecture (replace this placeholder with the provided code):
+Below is a basic implementation of the UNet++ architecture:

 ```python
 class VGGBlock(nn.Module):